singhyashe15/Sentence-Construction-Tool/README.md

 # 🧠 Sentence Construction Tool

-An interactive sentence-based quiz application built with **React**, **React Router**, **Chakra UI/TailwindCSS**, and **Context API** for state management.
+An interactive sentence-based quiz application built with **React**, **React Router**, **TailwindCSS**, and **Context API** for state management.
 This app helps users practice sentence completion with a timed, multi-question interface and provides detailed feedback after completion.

 ## 🚀 Features